mudasirmurtaza/WebDev-mini-projects/Calculator/README.md

-# To-Do-List
+# Simple Calculator

-Welcome to the **To-Do-List** project!
-This is a simple web-based application designed to help you manage and keep track of your daily tasks.

-## Table of Contents

-- Features
-- Technologies Used
-- Usage
+This is a simple web-based calculator built with HTML, CSS, and JavaScript.
+It allows users to perform basic arithmetic operations like addition, subtraction, multiplication, and division.

 ## Features

-- Add tasks to your to-do list.
-- Remove tasks once completed.
-- Interactive UI with real-time updates.
-- Dark theme with modern, aesthetic design.
+- User-friendly interface
+- Supports basic arithmetic operations: addition, subtraction, multiplication, division
+- Clear button to reset the calculator
-- Responsive and user-friendly.
+- Responsive design for mobile and desktop

 ## Technologies Used

-- HTML
-- CSS
-- JavaScript
-- Google Fonts (Poppins)
-- FontAwesome (for icons)
+- **HTML**: Structure of the calculator
+- **CSS**: Styling and layout
+- **JavaScript**: Functionality and event handling

+## How to Use

+1. Clone the repository or download the files.
+2. Open `index.html` in your web browser.
+3. Use the calculator buttons to input numbers and operations.
+4. Press `=` to calculate the result.
+5. Use `C` to clear the display.

+## Installation

+No installation is required.
+Simply open the `index.html` file in your web browser.

-## Usage
+## Contributing

-- **Add Tasks**: Type your task in the input field and click the "Add" button or press Enter to add a new task to the list.
-- **Delete Tasks**: Click the red "X" icon next to any task to remove it from the list.
-- The application uses a dark aesthetic theme to enhance visibility and provide a modern feel.
+Feel free to submit issues and pull requests to improve this project.

 ---